owlbarn/tutorial/book/case-image-inception/README.md

 This operation seems very simple, but it works at the very end of a network, and can be used to replace the fully connection layer.
 The parameter size of the fully connection layer has always been a problem.
 Now that it is replaced with a non-trainable operation, the parameter size is greatly reduced without the performance.
-Besides, the global pooling layer is more robust to spatial translations in the data and mitigate the over-fitting problem in fully connection, accoding to [@lin2013network].
+Besides, the global pooling layer is more robust to spatial translations in the data and mitigates the over-fitting problem in fully connection, according to [@lin2013network].

 The full code is listed in [@zoo2019inceptionv3].
 Even if you are not quite familiar with Owl or OCaml, it must still be quite surprising to see the network that contains 313 neuron nodes can be constructed using only about 150 lines of code.
 And we are talking about one of the most complex neural networks for computer vision.